 Initially, most of our homes were refurbished street properties that were converted into flats.
 The first two homes we acquired were in Amhurst Road and Evering Road in Hackney (pictured here).
 These two properties cost £10,500 to acquire.
 We still own these houses today, along with around 8,000 other homes.

-To learn more about the history of Newlon see our milestones page.
+To learn more about the history of Newlon take a look at our milestones page.

 We are committed to delivering a good service to our residents and we are extremely proud to have won awards that reflect this.
-For information on the awards we have won over the last few years please visit our awards page.
+To see the awards we have won in the past please visit our awards page.